Yukihirokinjo/Edu/Bash_training.md

 [ 2. adding the setting of PATH onto "~/.bashrc" file ]
 To avid typing the same command every time you invoke the shell, we can use "bashrc" file. bashrc" file is a file storing environmental settings in your local system, and is loaded (read) by the system every time you invoke the shell (i.e. open a terminal or login to the system).
 The bashrc file is generally located under your home directory as a hidden file (starting from ".").
 To add a setting on the bashrc file, you can type
 ```
 echo 'export PATH=$PATH:/path/to/the/directory/containing/the/program' >> ~/.bashrc
 ```
-or directly type the command onto ~/.bashrc file by using a text editor.
+or directly write the command in ~/.bashrc file by using a text editor.

 To activate the additional setting, type